 Harvard Bioscience to Present at Sidoti Investor Conference March 22-23, 2023

-/EIN News/ -- HOLLISTON, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. (Nasdaq: HBIO) today announced that Chairman and Chief Executive Officer Jim Green will present and host one-on-one meetings with investors at the Sidoti Virtual Investor Conference taking place on March 22-23, 2023.
+HOLLISTON, Mass., March 16, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. HBIO today announced that Chairman and Chief Executive Officer Jim Green will present and host one-on-one meetings with investors at the Sidoti Virtual Investor Conference taking place on March 22-23, 2023.

 Mr. Green will present on Wednesday, March 22 at 10:00 AM ET.
 A live webcast of the presentation will be available here.
 The presentation will also be archived on the Investor Relations section of the Harvard Bioscience website for a limited period of time.